kiiril/GBT/README.md

 # ID3
-Custom implementation of decision tree(ID3) for classification tasks
+A custom implementation of a decision tree classifier based on the ID3 algorithm, which uses information gain for attribute selection.
+Tree can handle categorical features as well as numeric ones.

-## Comments
+* [`decision_tree.py`](decision_tree.py) contains the actual implementation written in poor Python with the help of numpy to simplify the workflow with arrays
-Notebook contains a few examples on popular datasets
+* [`examples.ipynb`](examples.ipynb) contains a few examples of applying the model on toy datasets